mr-staker/repo-mgr/README.md

  * Create/update deb/rpm repositories.
  * Add/remove packages to these repositories and automatically sign packages using GPG.
  * Repository metadata/manifest signing using GPG.
+ * Publish to remote via git.

+To simplify things:

-To simplify things, aptly (which, kind of obviously, manages deb repositories) uses "stable" as distribution and "main" as component.
+ * aptly (which, kind of obviously, manages deb repositories) uses "stable" as distribution and "main" as component.
+ * The git publisher uses the `main` branch for `sync` only.

 ## Install